fjudith/katacoda-scenarios/hyperledger-sawtooth-install/a4_register-validator/step2.md

 # Step 2 - Configure the validator

 Sawtooth installation pachage provides various configuration examples in the `/etc/sawtooth` directory.
-By defaut these configuration are configured only for local component communications.
+By defaut these are configured to establish only **local** component communications.

-Since the Validator needs to access the network, we must expose the `network` and `endpoint` to enable connectivity with other validators.
+Since the `chsa-a4-02` Validator needs to access the network, the `network` and `endpoint` ports have to be exposed to enable connectivity with other validators.

 * Copy the validator configuration example file.